-Jonquils, Woodruff, Violet, Gorse, Olive, Peony, Iris, Narcissus are all spring flowers.
+Clover, daffodils, crocus, tulips, lavender, St John’s Wort, daisies, lilacs, alder, birch and ash trees, Jonquils, Woodruff, Violet, Gorse, Olive, Peony, Iris, Narcissus are all spring flowers

 Jasmine, Rose, Strawberry, Floral of any type.

-Jasper, Moonstone, Kyanite, Citrine, Rose quartz, Green Aventurine, Amethyst, Chalcedony, Chrysoprase, Rhodochrosite, Tiger’s eye, and Carnelian are all stones of Ostara.
+Jasper, Moonstone, Aquamarine, Rose Quartz, Kyanite, Citrine, Green Aventurine, Amethyst, Chalcedony, Chrysoprase, Rhodochrosite, Tiger’s eye, Carnelian, Bloodstone, Ruby and Jade are all stones of Ostara.

 Planting seeds or starting a Magickal Herb Garden.
 Taking a long walk in nature with no intent other than reflecting on the Magick of nature and our Great Mother and her bounty.